SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/azure/readme.md

 - STA instance related parameters

-	- DEFAULT_WIFI_CLIENT_PROFILE_SSID refers to the name with which Wi-Fi network that shall be advertised and Si91X module is connected to it.
+	- DEFAULT_WIFI_CLIENT_PROFILE_SSID refers to the name with which the Wi-Fi network shall be advertised.
+The Si91X module is connected to it.

 	```c
   	#define DEFAULT_WIFI_CLIENT_PROFILE_SSID               "YOUR_AP_SSID"
   	```

-	- DEFAULT_WIFI_CLIENT_CREDENTIAL refers to the secret key if the Access point is configured in WPA-PSK/WPA2-PSK security modes.
+	- DEFAULT_WIFI_CLIENT_CREDENTIAL refers to the secret key if the access point is configured in WPA-PSK/WPA2-PSK security modes.

   	```c
   	#define DEFAULT_WIFI_CLIENT_CREDENTIAL                 "YOUR_AP_PASSPHRASE"
   	```

-	- DEFAULT_WIFI_CLIENT_SECURITY_TYPE refers to the security type if the Access point is configured in WPA/WPA2 or mixed security modes.
+	- DEFAULT_WIFI_CLIENT_SECURITY_TYPE refers to the security type if the access point is configured in WPA/WPA2 or mixed security modes.
   	```c
   	#define DEFAULT_WIFI_CLIENT_SECURITY_TYPE              SL_WIFI_WPA2
   	```

 - Other STA instance configurations can be modified if required in `default_wifi_client_profile` configuration structure.
+> Note:
+> You can configure default region specific regulatory information using `sl_wifi_region_db_config.h`

 Open the ``demo_config.h`` file.
 Configure the following parameters.
-- Refer to connection string from [Appendix](#appendix) 1.3.1 step 5 to define below macros:
+- Refer to connection string from [Appendix](#appendix) 1.3.1 step 5 to define the following macros:
-  - IoTHub hostname.
+  - IoTHub hostname
   	```c
   	#define democonfigHOSTNAME              YOUR IOT HUB HOSTNAME HERE
   	```

-  - IoTHub device Id.
+  - IoTHub device Id
   	```c
   	#define democonfigDEVICE_ID              YOUR DEVICE ID HERE
   	```
   > **Note**
-  - To Use Symmetric Key
+  - To use Symmetric Key
     ```c
       #define USE_SYMMETRIC_KEY   1
     ```
-  - To Use x509 Key
+  - To use x509 Key
     ```c
       #define USE_SYMMETRIC_KEY   0
     ```
-  > **Note** : By default Symmetric Key is set
+  > **Note** : By default, Symmetric Key is set.
   - Device symmetric key
   	```c
   	#define democonfigDEVICE_SYMMETRIC_KEY              Symmetric key